sck916/employee-Directory/README.md

 Node, React, Github, CSS, HTML, Heroku etc.

 ### Additional Questions
-Should you have any questions about the project, please reach out to me through [GitHub](https://github.com/sck916) or [LinkedIn](https://www.linkedin.com/in/steve-kavuu-8a96611b7/)
+If you have any questions about the project, please reach out to me through [GitHub](https://github.com/sck916) or [LinkedIn](https://www.linkedin.com/in/steve-kavuu-8a96611b7/)